LogFlames/linux_configuration/README.md

 This comes with minial changes.
 The 'tilde' key now has an tilde on it.
 > cp se_custom /usr/share/X11/xkb/symbols/se

+The second changed, `se_specark` is a bit more special.
+It contains some weirder keycombination, that, I hope, should be nice to use while programming.

+A great utility while creating these layout are `xev | grep keysym`

 ## Awesome
 There are some awesome config files.
 The config expects `dmenu_run_aliases.sh` to be in `.local/bin/dmenu_run_aliases.sh`.
 This scripts simply lanch dmenu but load the aliases before.